Midhunkrishna02/Enterprise-SIEM-Security-Engineering-Lab-Defending-Linux-Ingress-via-Splunk-Cloud/README.md

 Using a distinct network adapter point on a Kali Linux node, an aggressive dictionary credential attack was directed against the target server user profile.
 This attack simulated an automated botnet login sequence attempting to harvest a shells footprint.

-Command executed from offensive host: hydra -l midhun -P /usr/share/wordlists/rockyou.txt ssh://Victim_IP -t 4 -V
+Command executed from the offensive host: hydra -l midhun -P /usr/share/wordlists/rockyou.txt ssh://Victim_IP -t 4 -V

 * Command Parameters Decoded: